-Water Therapy For Healthy Skin: The Science Behind It
+Water Therapy For Glowing Skin: The Science Behind It

 You are not drinking enough water.
 If that is your dermatologist says every time you visit them for common skin issues, you should probably take this advice seriously.
 Up to 75% of your body is water.
 Any depletion in the levels of water will affect your organs, including the skin, which is the largest organ of the body.

-If your skin does not get enough water, it will turn dry and flaky.
+If your skin does not get enough water, it will turn dry, flaky, and lifeless.
 Dry skin is more prone to age spots and wrinkles.
 Since you lose water every day in the form of sweat and urine, you need to replenish the loss to maintain the hydration levels of your skin.

 The Japanese swear by water therapy for their amazing smooth and glowing skin.
-I will share the steps for Japanese water therapy later in this article, but before that, let’s understand who needs water therapy.
+I will share the steps for Japanese water therapy for clear skin later in this article, but before that, let’s understand who needs water therapy.

-Water Therapy For The Skin: Do You Actually Need It?
+Water Therapy For Skin: Do You Actually Need It?

 Too much of anything can be toxic for your body.
 So, you need to understand whether your body can handle water therapy or not.
 The question is, who needs water therapy?
 Or who can undergo water therapy?